Welcome to Whitemoss Landfill

 Continuing on an environmental theme Lancashire Wildlife Trust also received £15,000 to create a haven for bees within Beacon Country Park through their ‘Places for People and Pollinators’ project.

 Burscough Community Farm, a local social enterprise is growing organic produce right in people’s doorsteps which can be purchased directly from the farm.
 This relatively new Community Farm has been awarded £5,000 to improve the infrastructure for visitors to their site.
 Site works are underway and will completed before the end September 2017.

 Ormskirk Civic Hall has also been improved by the installation of new toilet facilities thanks to £14,597 from the Fund.
 The new facilities include child-friendly toilets, a dedicated baby-changing area and a completely modernised accessible toilet.

 Trinity Methodist / United Reformed Church in Old Skelmersdale was suffering from water ingress.
 A grant of £10,000 allowed the Church to complete roof repairs, install a new damp-proof course and remediate internal damage caused by the leaks.

-Last but by no means least, ‘The Hut on the Hill’ in Parbold is receiving a £2,000 mini make-over to create a nicer environment for all community users.
-Works will be completed this Spring.
+Last but by no means least, ‘The Hut on the Hill’ in Parbold received a £2,000 mini make-over to create a nicer environment for all community users.

 This latest round of grants has taken the total awarded by the Whitemoss Community Fund since 2010 to £335,000 which has been shared between 29 local projects.
 A list of projects that have benefited from this funding from 2011 to 2016 can be found here.

-The closing date for applications was 22nd March 2017.
-The deadline for next year will be announced in January 2018.
+Applications for this year have now closed.
+The deadline for next year will be announced early in 2018.